-- ✓ This exhibit is a quality selection of from five to nine different species of mature fruits and/or vegetables from the exhibit list above.
-Items not listed above can be used,but should not be more than a third of the species utilized.
+This exhibit is a quality selection of five to nine species of mature fruits and/or vegetables from the exhibit list above, items not listed can be used but should not be more than a third of the species utilized.
 Amounts of fruits and vegetables in this exhibit should be such that they can be arranged in a neat and orderly manner and have good eye appeal.
-There must be enough of each fruit or vegetable for the judge to determine quality. - ✓ All fruits and vegetables exhibited must be grown by the exhibitor. - ✓ No specimens in this exhibit may be entered in another class.
-Any combination of fruits and vegetables may be used. - ✓ The exhibit must be in a container such as a basket or box. - ✓ One third (1/3) of the judging will be on how well the exhibit is prepared and presented.
-Packing such as paper, straw or cloth, may be used but the fruits and vegetables should be the main attraction of the exhibit.
-No artificial plant material or specimens can be utilized as part of the exhibit. - 30.
-Jr. Division (Grades 3-7) - 31.
+There must be enough of each fruit and vegetable for the judge to determine quality.
+All fruits and vegetables exhibited must be grown by the exhibitor.
+No specimens in this exhibit may be entered in another class.
+Any combination of fruits and vegetables may be used, with the exception of cantaloupe.
+The exhibit must be in a container such as a basket or box.
+Onethird (1/3) of the judging will be on how well the exhibit is prepared and presented.
+Packing such as paper, straw or cloth may be used but the fruits and vegetables should be the main attraction of the exhibit.
+No artificial plant materials or specimens can be utilized as part of the exhibit.

+- 30. Jr. Division (Grades 3-7) - 31.
 Sr. Division (Grades 8-12)